Aalto-CFD/DLBFoam/README.md

 **If you want to use a different chemical mechanism**, you need to create the thermo input files in a format required by OpenFOAM, as well as analytical Jacobian C subroutines generated by pyJac.
 This process requires many dependencies, most notably [Cantera](https://cantera.org/) and pyJac.

 We have developed a tool called [ct2foam](https://github.com/kahilah/ct2foam) that makes this process a lot easier.
-Please check ct2foam (and the pyjac2foam utility in it) if you are interested in using a different mechanism.
+Please check ct2foam (and pyjac2foam utility in it) if you are interested in using a different mechanism.
 ## Usage

-Once the compilation is successful, any case running with standard OpenFOAM can be easily converted to use DLBFOAM, following these steps:
+Once the compilation is successful, any case running with standard OpenFOAM can be easily converted to use DLBFOAM, by following these steps:

-* The DLBFoam should be linked to the solver.
+* DLBFoam should be linked to the solver.
 Add the following to your system/controlDict file:

 ```
 libs